vnck/Open-Channel/README.md

 ## NOTE!

 After you've pulled code and made modifications to the code, push it **AS A BRANCH** (name it after your sub-group or spmething).
-Only Merge to Prototype branch (to be created) after subject to code review.
+Only Merge to Prototype branch after subject to code review.
 We will merge to MASTER only for the final product.

 ## COMMENTS
 - We will be using Google Material and Android Jetpack for app development.